 The Papillon technique is an example of contact radiotherapy for rectal cancer.
 It can be considered if the patient is not fit enough for anaesthetic or if the cancer is small and in its early stage.
 At the moment it is only available at a few specialist cancer centres.
 Your medical team will discuss this with you if it’s suitable for your cancer.
 You can find out more about Papillon technique here.

 Radiotherapy can be given before surgery (also known as neo-adjuvant radiotherapy) to shrink the tumour in order to make it easier to remove and reduce the risk of the cancer coming back after your surgery.
 If you are prescribed external radiotherapy, the treatment could either be a short course (such as five days) or a long course (such as five treatments a week, for five or six weeks).
 The length of the treatment will depend on the size of your tumour.

 Radiotherapy might also be given after surgery (also known as adjuvant radiotherapy) to reduce the chances of the cancer returning.
 The course of treatment will vary from five to six weeks.

 If you have advanced cancer, radiotherapy may be given to help control symptoms.
 Speak to your doctor about what they are recommending for you, how the radiotherapy will be given and the choices you have.

 Radiotherapy together with chemotherapy (chemoradiation) shrinks the tumour, making it easier to remove.
 It also reduces the risk of cancer coming back in the same place, compared with radiotherapy alone.
-But chemoradiation causes more short-term side effects, like loose and runny poo (diarrhoea).
+But chemoradiation causes more short term side effects, like diarrhoea.